Become a member or renew your membership and get 2 free entries into our Online Horse Agility Competitions. Join or renew now >

 A horse may be eliminated if he is deemed unfit to compete, given any outside assistance or found to have been doped in accordance with current rules.
 Any complaints must be lodged in writing.

-These points can be entered into the Horse Agility League Tables for a Grand Prize at the end of the year.
+These points can be entered into the Horse Agility League Tables for a Trophy at the end of the year.
 People can choose to opt out if they wish.

 Are there any rules?